jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 It is my hope that this way of displaying annotations will catch on and eventually become wide spread throughout the pharma industry.

 This is very much a work in progress, but these parts are curently under consideration
-* If I find an ODM-xml document including a visit matrix, I will display it as part of the CRF.
 * Displaying editorial (and other) remarks as part of the CRF, pending a uniform way to include notes in the ODM-xml file.

 # License <a name="License"/>